JLLeitschuh/lgtm_hack_scripts/README.md

     long_session:   # From the cookie named `lgtm_long_session`
     short_session:  # From the cookie named `lgtm_short_session`
     api_version:    # From a property named `api_version` inside of any JSON POST request made
+github:
+    api_key:        # The Github API token.
+You can create one here: https://github.com/settings/tokens/new.
+The token should have no permissions.
 ```

 ## Commands